revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 After completing the analyses, we extend the R code presented in the [Net diversification rates](#subsec_netdiv) subsection to define and evaluate the test statistics $T_A$, $T_B$, $T_C$, and $T_D$, which allows us to formally test the CID-4 model:

-{% figure fig_div %}
+{% figure fig_div_4 %}
 <img src="figures/net_diversification_hisse4.png" width="50%">
 {% figcaption %}
 Posterior distributions of the net diversification rates estimated under a full HiSSE model with four hidden states.
 {% endfigcaption %}
 {% endfigure %}

-As shown in Figures 8 and 9, we detect differences in net diversification rates between the observed states (0 and 1) across all hidden states (A, B, C, and D).

-{% figure fig_test_div %}
+{% figure fig_test_div_4 %}
 <img src="figures/test_net_diversification_hisse4.png" width="50%">
 {% figcaption %}
 Test for net diversification rates estimated under a full HiSSE model with four hidden states.
 {% endfigcaption %}
 {% endfigure %}

+As shown in {% ref fig_div_4 %} and {% ref fig_test_div_4 %}, we detect differences in net diversification rates between the observed states (0 and 1) across all hidden states (A, B, C, and D).
 Therefore, we conclude that the previous differences in net diversification rates that were identified with the simpler model are supported.